updated on 03 March 2023

 “We offer four weeks guaranteed QWE to our LLM Legal Practice (SQE1&2) and MA Law (SQE1) students, to help them begin building up the practical experience they’ll need for life as a solicitor – and the feedback we've had from students has been fantastic.
 Our Legal Advice Clinics have covered many key areas of focus for trainee solicitors, including immigration and asylum to social security and matrimonial legal disputes.
 The flexible nature of QWE, and the ability to split this into four placements has been instrumental in allowing The University of Law to support students in this way.”
 Jim Moser, director of professional development at The University of Law

-Find some additional guidance on QWE, its requirements and what it means for you via the links below.
+Find additional guidance on QWE, its requirements and what it means for you via the links below.